 While you may still find daytime temperatures as high as 27°C some days, in most places the temperatures average around 18°C to 23°C degrees, and along the coasts, you may find days when it gets no higher than 13°C.

-Rainfall increases quite a bit in November, also, with an average of 8 days of rain during the month.
+Rainfall possibility increases a bit in November.
 While that might not sound like much, rains can come rather unexpectedly at times, with big storms springing up that can catch you by surprise.
 There is also no guarantee that it will rain at all.
 The keyword for visiting during this time of year is to be prepared!

 WHAT TO WEAR IN MOROCCO IN NOVEMBER

-But in winter, this is especially true.
+But in late fall and winter, this is especially true.
 Coastal areas are breezy and cool.
 But when the sun is out, days can still feel very warm.
 Pairing short-sleeved shirts with warmer sweaters or a light jacket and jeans or slacks is a great way to stay comfortable during the day on the Moroccan coast.

 If you will be spending time in the desert, the same type of clothing will keep you comfortable, although you may find you have a little less need for the sweater.
 Until nightfall, anyway.
 Once the sun goes down, temperatures drop fast, and you’ll be much more comfortable with something warm to put on.
 The best bit of advice for desert adventures in November (and later into the year) is prepare for cold nights.

 FESTIVALS AND CELEBRATIONS IN MOROCCO IN NOVEMBER